 And when we feel alone in our body, we feel as though we are not enough.
-When the truth is: we are MORE than enough.
-And we are not alone.
+When the truth is: you are MORE than enough.
+And you are not alone.

 So much of the female body that we see is pushed up.
 Pinned down.
 Sucked in, tucked in, and airbrushed.
 It's only presentable state is when it's altered, and so when we look at ourselves in the mirror (naked, untucked, and vulnerable) we say "My body must be wrong."

 Liora K and I hosted The Expose Project last week to offer a medicinal photography opportunity (steps towards healing through terrifying naked poses while a hundred women clap and cheer!) and also to offer YOU more images that perhaps reflect what you might see in the mirror.